 If you believe that you are a victim of this circumstance, contact our wrongful termination lawyers in Nashville today.
 We focus exclusively on workers’ rights.
 Our attorneys represent clients involved in employment law cases throughout Nashville, Columbia, Franklin, and Murfreesboro.

-To schedule your initial consultation at HMC Civil Rights, call us at (615) 724-1996 or contact us online.
+To have one of our team members review your legal matter, call us at (615) 724-1996 or contact us online.

 What Qualifies as Wrongful Termination?

 Tennessee is an at-will employment state.
 This means employers can terminate a worker without needing to provide justification.
 However, there are still illegal reasons to fire an employee.

 Examples of wrongful termination include terminating an employee:

 - Due to their participation in an investigation into illegal practices